A long introduction

 Choosing suitable techs to learn

-There is a fine line between what is core knowledge and what is advanced knowledge.
+There’s a fine line between what counts as core knowledge and what qualifies as advanced knowledge.

-For some employers, familiarity of framework XYZ, version n is a must.
-For others, they barely ask.
-I have been to an interview for automotive project, and they didn't ask a single question of AutoStar, or Android Framework.
-But there was an interview that they only asked me about 3GPP specifications in 5G when I applied to be a 5G developer in their team.
+For some employers, familiarity with framework XYZ, version n, is a must.
+For others, it barely matters.
+I once interviewed for an automotive project where they didn’t ask a single question about AUTOSAR or the Android Framework.
+But in another interview for a 5G developer role, they focused entirely on 3GPP specifications.

-Now, for everything you learn, there is a syllabus - except that in this case, it is you to design the syllabus.
-Stay focus on the assigned task and figure out the required knowledge needed to get the work done.
-Or you can talk to your team lead and colleagues for ideas.
+Here’s the reality: for everything you learn, there’s a syllabus—but in this case, you design it yourself.
+Stay focused on your assigned tasks and figure out the knowledge required to get the job done.
+Or better yet, talk to your team lead and colleagues for guidance.

 Algorithm should be a favorite snack

-Very few companies in Vietnam asked about algorithms, or they just ask easy questions.
-But those that ask medium or hard questions pay handsomely.
-Most of those companies that I know develop trading tools.
+Very few companies in Vietnam ask about algorithms—and when they do, the questions are usually easy.
+But the ones that ask medium or hard questions tend to pay very well.
+Most of these companies, from what I know, develop trading tools.

 Start early, talk often.